Seagather/Marshal-Unisex-Collectibles/README.md

 -   Navigated to Heroku.com in web browser.
 Once there, Login or Sign Up for a new account.
 -   Choose 'Python' as Primary Development Language.
--   Selected "Create new app" from the Heroku dashboard.
+-   Select "Create new app" from the Heroku dashboard.
--   Filled in the unique app name on the form and selected corresponding region, then clicked on "Create app"
+-   Fill in the unique app name on the form and select corresponding region, then click on "Create app"
 -   From the heroku dashboard of your application, click on "Deploy", then "Deployment method" and select GitHub to connect the application to your github repository
--   In the Heroku Resources tab, navigate to the Add-Ons section and search for Heroku Postgres.
-The hobby level can be selected for this application.
+-   Click on Heroku Resources tab and navigate to Add-ons section to provision a new Postgres database for it.
+-   Search in the Add-ons search bar for Heroku Postgres.
+-   Select your Development plan (in my case - Hobby Dev Plan).
 -   Upon establishing a link to the postgres database, click on the "settings" tab and on the button labelled "Reveal Config Vars".
 -   Add the following configuration variables to the application: